 Resource loading = hours of work per time period / hours of capacity per time period

-For example, we expect a resource loaded to 75% to complete 30 hours of planned work each week (40 hours of capacity), or 6 hours a day.
-The other 10 hours that week is expected to be spent doing other stuff that isn’t in the plan or isn’t related to the project (e.g., training, department meetings, etc.).
+For example, as project managers we expect a resource loaded to 75% to complete 30 hours of planned work each week (40 hours of capacity), or 6 hours a day.
+The other 10 hours that week is expected to be spent doing other stuff that isn’t in the plan, or isn’t related to the project (e.g., training, department meetings, etc.).

 To be at all useful, project plans must first be based on realistic estimates for both the work (effort) to be done and duration.
 The most effective teams plan together in an appropriate amount of detail to ensure they’ve accounted for all the foreseeable work that needs to be done, the unplanned work that regularly materializes in the ever-changing world of product development, and which resources are needed to do all of this work.